Free ADU Rental Analysis AvailableRequest →

 Oil Price Timeline

 Building an ADU requires heavy materials.
 Concrete for the foundation, lumber for framing, drywall, and roofing materials all have to be transported to your site.
-The cost of heavy freight is inextricably linked to diesel fuel prices.
+The cost of heavy freight is tied directly to diesel fuel prices.

 When fuel prices spike 70% in two weeks, those costs get passed down the line.
 If you are currently gathering bids or are about to sign a contract, be aware that contractors may start writing fuel subcharges into their agreements.
 Our advice?
 If you have a competitive bid right now, lock it in with a fixed-price agreement immediately before these new transportation costs are fully baked into the local supply chain.